Brazil truckers call for 72-hour strike starting Monday

-SAO PAULO, June 28 (Reuters) - Brazil’s trucking union is calling for a 72-hour strike starting on Monday, potentially slowing the movement of record soy, corn and sugar crops to ports, although unlikely to stop exports.
+SAO PAULO (Reuters) - Brazil’s trucking union is calling for a 72-hour strike starting on Monday, potentially slowing the movement of record soy, corn and sugar crops to ports, although unlikely to stop exports.

 MUBC, as the most influential truckers union in Brazil is known, encouraged all sectors involved in transporting cargoes in the country to participate in a “passive protest” starting 6 a.m.
 (1000 GMT) on Monday, in a written statement posted online.